lukepereira/cloudfund/README.md

 # Cloudfound
-Cloudfound aims to support open-source initiatives by crowdfunding and maintaining their cloud resources using Stripe, Kubernetes, and Github.
+Cloudfound aims to support open-source and not-for-profit initiatives by crowdfunding and maintaining cloud resources and deployments using Stripe, Kubernetes, and Github.
+Ideal candidates would be services or microservices which can be used by many people and would benefit from decentralized funding and deployment review/versioning.

+Examples of use cases:
+- A web app created by a not-for-profit organization
+- A read-only database containing scientific or medical information
+- A server running any docker image

 # Overview
 ##### When a project is created:
 - A `project_id` is created
-- A pull request is opened containing a JSON cluster configuration file and a YAML Kubernetes deployment file.
+- A pull request is opened containing a JSON cluster configuration file and a YAML Kubernetes deployment file
 - A GitHub "payment" status is set to pending on the PR, preventing it from being merged
 - A monthly and hourly cost is predicted based on machine type, node count, and location
-- A project entity is created in Google Datastore containing project information
+- A project entity is created in Google Datastore containing the project's details

 ##### When a payment is submitted on a project's page:
 - A payment entity is created in Google Datastore containing a reference to the `project_id`, a unique `payment_id`, and `status` of `pending_deposit`